KZNSA Gallery presents ‘ 2023 KZNSA ANNUAL MEMBERS’ AWARD’

 Post-identity

 Markers of identity previously considered as objective truths have been destabilized.
-Artists can reflect on what this means in relation to identity politics and issues of class, gender, race, religion and culture (and their intersections).
+Artists could reflect on what this means in relation to identity politics and issues of class, gender, race, religion and culture (and their intersections).

 A post-traumatic social condition

 We speak of the individual who suffers from post-traumatic stress disorder because of violence, loss or extreme events.
 When considering the idea of post-trauma in terms of the individual, it is also possible to consider the post-traumatic condition of a nation, a country or the world.
-Artists can engage with the individual and/or collective post-traumatic condition within their practice.
+Artists could engage with the individual and/or collective post-traumatic condition within their practice.

 Post-apocalyptic futures